This cheesy Cauliflower Gratin is a fun way to serve veggies. It’s so good even cauliflower haters will love it!

 - ¼ cup all-purpose flour

-- 1 ¾ cups freshly grated Gruyere cheese, divided
+- 1 ¾ cups freshly shredded Gruyere cheese, divided - plus more if desired

 - ½ teaspoon garlic powder